How to Apply Force Encryption in SQL Server

-If you’re ever planning to allow external connections to a SQL Server, one of the first things to ensure is that the data is encrypted at rest and in transit.
+If you’re planning to allow external connections to a SQL Server, one of the first security measures to implement is encryption, both at rest and in transit.

-The certificate must be issued for Server Authentication.
-The name of the certificate must be the fully qualified domain name (FQDN) of the computer.
+A certificate issued for Server Authentication is required, and its name must match the fully qualified domain name (FQDN) of the server.

 New-SelfSignedCertificate -DnsName lab-sql1.whyte.net -CertStoreLocation cert:\LocalMachine\My -FriendlyName lab-sql1-cert -KeySpec KeyExchange -NotAfter (get-date).AddYears(99)